 - 1988-1992: Auxiliary Bishop Archdiocese of Los Angeles

 - 1993-1999: Bishop of the Diocese of Santa Rosa

-Summary of Abuse Allegations against Bishop G. Patrick Ziemann:
+Summary of Abuse Allegations against Bishop Patrick Ziemann:

-Bishop G. Patrick Ziemann was ordained a priest for the Archdiocese of Los Angeles in 1967.
-He was elevated to Auxiliary Bishop in 1987, then to Bishop in the Diocese of Santa Rosa in 1992.
-According to media reports, in 1999, a younger priest accused Bishop Ziemann of coercing him into sex over a two-year period, ending in 1998.
+Bishop Patrick Ziemann was ordained for the Archdiocese of Los Angeles in 1967.
+He was elevated to Auxiliary Bishop in 1987, then to Bishop of Santa Rosa in 1992.
+According to media reports, in 1999, a younger priest accused Bishop Ziemann of coercing him into sex over a two year period, ending in 1998.
 Bishop Ziemann abruptly resigned, admitting to a sexual relationship with the priest, but denied coercing him.
 He left the diocese in financial debt of over $16 million.
 He removed three priests accused of sexual misconduct and secretly paid more than $560,000 in church funds to an unknown number of victims of clergy abuse.
 He was sent to St. John Vianney, an institution known for treating priests accused of child sexual abuse.